fastlane/fastlane/fastlane/lib/fastlane/actions/docs/create_app_online.md

       game_center: "on",             # Valid values: "on", "off"
       health_kit: "on",              # Valid values: "on", "off"
       home_kit: "on",                # Valid values: "on", "off"
-      wireless_accessory: "on",      # Valid values: "on", "off"
+      hotspot: "on",                 # Valid values: "on", "off"
       icloud: "cloudkit",            # Valid values: "legacy", "cloudkit"
       in_app_purchase: "on",         # Valid values: "on", "off"
       inter_app_audio: "on",         # Valid values: "on", "off"
       passbook: "on",                # Valid values: "on", "off"
+      multipath: "on",               # Valid values: "on", "off"
+      network_extensions: "on",      # Valid values: "on", "off"
+      nfc_tag_reading: "on",         # Valid values: "on", "off"
+      personal_vpn: "on",            # Valid values: "on", "off"
+      passbook: "on",                # Valid values: "on", "off" (deprecated)
       push_notification: "on",       # Valid values: "on", "off"
       siri_kit: "on",                # Valid values: "on", "off"
-      vpn_configuration: "on",       # Valid values: "on", "off"
+      vpn_configuration: "on",       # Valid values: "on", "off" (deprecated)
-      network_extension: "on",       # Valid values: "on", "off"
-      hotspot: "on",                 # Valid values: "on", "off"
-      multipath: "on",               # Valid values: "on", "off"
+      wallet: "on",                  # Valid values: "on", "off"
-      nfc_tag_reading: "on",         # Valid values: "on", "off" }
+      wireless_accessory: "on",      # Valid values: "on", "off" }
   )